 How Do You Celebrate Your Hispanic/Latino Heritage?

-Hispanic Heritage Month is coming to a close, but celebrating different cultures is important all year round.
+While Hispanic Heritage Month is mid-September to mid-October, celebrating different cultures is important all year round.
 Whether your family is of Hispanic/Latino heritage, or you’re just interested in learning more, there are many traditions and activities that will help foster an appreciation for these cultures in your family.

 We asked two working moms of Hispanic/Latino descent to share their favorite parts of their respective cultures – and how they’re choosing to pass them along to their children.